HashingSlash/socialArtificeCollective-website/_posts/sac-intro.md

 ![](/assets/blog/authors/CJ.png)
 # Team Manager
 A project manager who runs the Social Artifice Collective for The Cap.
 After working 20 years in construction, they pivoted into the online space.
 After 3 years in the “internet business” running small teams into early retirement, they were contacted by The Cap to manage a small team under the name “The Social Artifice Collective”.

+##  The Cap:
+# Owner of Social Artifice Collective.
+Hands off owner who wants SAC to find itself and develop its own voice.